GUVSWMD

 Aerosol Containers

-If containers have any product in them they are considered hazardous waste and should be taken to a hazardous waste collection.
+If containers have any product in them, they are considered hazardous waste and should be taken to a hazardous waste collection.
 It's important to ask your hauler or drop-off facility if empty containers are accepted in recycling.
 Usually they are NOT and should be thrown in the trash.
 Caps are trash.

 Agricultural Plastic

-Ag plastics should be managed as trash.
+Agricultural plastics (Bale wrap, sheet plastic mulch, etc.) should be managed as trash.
 Burning or burying agricultural plastics or other types of farm rubbish is strictly prohibited.
 Unfortunately, agricultural plastic is difficult to recycle and at this time there are no local recycling outlets.

 Air Conditioners